FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ![SwitchMap operator](https://cdn.offering.solutions/img/articles/2021-03-07/switchmap.gif)

+In the animation you can see that only the value `second` is printed.
+This is the last one which got fired.
+The first response is not proceeded by the `switchMap` operator when a second one comes in and the first one is not finished yet.

 ## ConcatMap

 Next one in the list is the `concatMap` operator.
 Let us assume the same method again: